Home > American Destinations > Mexico > AeroMexico ORD to MEX Review: AM Plus, Boarding Zones & Terminal 5

 AeroMexico In Flight Internet Options - Chicago O'Hare to Mexico City

-AeroMexico provided good service on this redeye flight from Chicago to Mexico City.
-I would rank AeroMexico slightly above the American Air Carriers due to the free meal and free messaging.
-I hope to one day take this flight again to visit Mexico City.
+AeroMexico provided solid service on this redeye flight from Chicago to Mexico City.
+I would rank AeroMexico slightly above U.S. carriers on this route due to the complimentary meal and free inflight messaging.

-After arriving in Mexico City, I went through immigration and security.
-My connection provided 3 hours to kill, so I went to the American Express Lounge and wrote this review.
+After arriving in Mexico City, I cleared immigration and security.
+With a three-hour layover before my connecting flight, I visited the American Express Lounge, where I wrote this review.

 Earn $200 in Travel Rewards with the Capital One VentureOne Rewards Card